Dreams and Nightmares

 Britta Waldschmidt-Nelson

-"This book is more than a must-read; it is an essential read if one is interested in a multidimensional view of two icons in American History."--Brenda R. Simmons, University of North Carolina, Charlotte
+"This book is more than a must-read; it is an essential read if one is interested in a multidimensional view of two icons in American History."—Brenda R. Simmons

 "Waldschmidt-Nelson has written a myth-shattering account of Martin Luther King Jr. and Malcolm X that, without diminishing their differences, illuminates surprising similarities.
-Teachers will find this book useful in informing students how the struggle against white supremacy powerfully transformed the lives of its participants and the nation."--Steven Lawson, Rutgers University
+Teachers will find this book useful in informing students how the struggle against white supremacy powerfully transformed the lives of its participants and the nation."—Steven Lawson

 One man dreamed of a country united in true racial equality.
-Another saw this as a nightmare that served only the interest of wealthy whites.
+Another saw this as a nightmare that served only the interest of wealthy white people.
 Both were sons of Baptist ministers.
 Both grew up to be icons of the civil rights movement.

 Britta Waldschmidt-Nelson compares and contrasts these two giants in her fascinating dual biography.
 She offers a concise account of their lives, accomplishments, and challenges.
 In a crisp, fascinating narrative, she reveals the interconnectedness of their goals, their visions, and their legacies.
 Most provocative, she suggests what might have been, as their philosophies began to converge, were it not for a pair of assassins' bullets.

-Britta Waldschmidt-Nelson is associate professor of American history and culture at the University of Munich in Germany.
+Britta Waldschmidt-Nelson is professor of transatlantic history and culture at the University of Augsburg.
+Waldschmidt-Nelson’s many books include Inventing the Silent Majority in Western Europe and the United States: Conservatism in the 1960s and 1970s.

 "This engaging comparative biography contrasts the lives, politics, and philosophies of the two major figure of the American civil rights era, Martin Luther King Jr. and Malcom X. Explores the complex synthesis of the effects of their differing tactics and philosophies on the subsequent movement."